 We all know the boon and bane of a weekend trip.
 You are longing to see a city for the first time and can’t wait to go.
 You try to see as much as possible but at the end, it’s about making choices.
 You can’t pack all the gems of a city into one weekend…simply not possible.
 But let me help you with this Vienna itinerary for 3 days full of enjoyment and action.
 This program guides you to many sights of Vienna but without rush and lots of fun.
-Here’s your schedule for 3 days in Vienna:
+Here’s your 3 days in Vienna itinerary:

 Day 1 of your Vienna itinerary

-Major sights along the Ring
+Top Vienna attractions: The marvelous sights along the Ring

 A boat trip on the Old Danube